 Firstly, I am concerned they will feel too small.
 Secondly, I worry that they will lose their association with artworks which in this case I feel may be disrespectful to the creator’s intention.
 And thirdly, because they wouldn’t fit as well into their box.
 Normally this wouldn’t be a concern but I love the packaging of this deck.
 The Golden Tarot comes in a super solid, portrait oriented box with a removable lid.
 There’s no need to “dig” the cards out of the box because when you remove the top third of the box all the cards and the book are accessible.

 But back to the cards.
 I want to point out that even though they follow the Rider Waite system Kat Black has not just cloned the cards.
-However, in reinterpreting them she has not moved away their general keyword associations.
+However, in reinterpreting them she has not moved away from their general keyword associations.
 Instead she has either added/altered elements or she has repackaged the message using a different story.
-For example, The Chariot, (pictured below), is moving on a lake eluding to its elementary association with water.
+For example, The Chariot, (pictured below), is moving on a lake alluding to its elementary association with water.
 Even though it’s there, this aspect doesn’t stand out as clearly on the Rider Waite imagery.

 The Golden Tarot Book